-Restricted stock awards granted during Fiscal 2016, Fiscal 2015 and Fiscal 2014 were all service-based awards.
-The fair value of each share of restricted stock granted during Fiscal 2016, Fiscal 2015 and Fiscal 2014 was based upon the closing price of the Company's common stock on the date of grant (for awards made under the 2006 Plan) or the closing price of the Company's common stock on the date prior to the grant date (for awards made under the 2013 Plan).
-The Company has 206,086 awards outstanding that cliff vest at the end of the service periods ranging from three years to five years from the grant date.
-The remaining awards outstanding as of January 28, 2017 have graded vesting provisions that generally vest in quarters over a four-year-period, or in thirds over a three-year period (for members of the Company's Board of Directors) starting one year after the grant date.
-Following a change of control, all unvested shares of restricted stock shall remain unvested, provided, however, that 100% of such shares shall vest if, following such change of control, the employment of the recipient is terminated without cause or, in some instances, the recipient resigns with good reason.
+Restricted stock awards granted during Fiscal 2017 were all service-based awards.
+The fair value of each share of restricted stock granted during Fiscal 2017 was based upon (a) the closing price of the Company's common stock on the date prior to the grant date for grants made before May 17, 2017 (the day on which the Company's stockholders approved the amended plan) and (b) the closing price of the Company's common stock on the grant date for grants made from and after May 17, 2017.
+As of February 3, 2018, the Company had 225,000 awards outstanding that cliff vest at the end of the service periods ranging from three years to five years from the grant date.
+The remaining awards outstanding as of February 3, 2018 have graded vesting provisions that generally vest in quarters over a four-year-period, or in thirds over a three-year period (for non-employee members of the Company's Board of Directors), starting one year after the grant date.
+Following a change of control, all unvested shares of restricted stock shall remain unvested, provided, however, that 100% of such shares shall vest if, following such change of control, the employment of the recipient is terminated without cause or, in some instances, the recipient resigns with good reason, within a certain period of time following a change in control.

-As of January 28, 2017, there was approximately \$32.0 million of unearned non-cash stock-based compensation that the Company expects to recognize as an expense over the next 2.9 years.
+As of February 3, 2018, there was approximately \$36.9 million of unearned non-cash stock-based compensation that the Company expects to recognize as an expense over the next 2.6 years.
 The awards are expensed on a straight-line basis over the requisite service periods.

-Award grant, vesting and forfeiture transactions during Fiscal 2016 are summarized as follows:
+Award grant, vesting and forfeiture transactions during Fiscal 2017 are summarized as follows:

-Number of Shares Weighted verage Grant Date Fair Value Per Awards Non-vested awards outstanding, January 30, 2016 509,543 \$ 45.33 Awards granted 355,401 63.71 Awards vested (a) (102,495) 43.49 Awards forfeited (17,815) 48.35 Non-vested awards outstanding, January 28, 2017 744,634 \$ 54.28
+Number of Shares Weighted Average Grant Date Fair Value Per Awards Non-vested awards outstanding, January 28, 2017 744,634 \$ 54.28 Awards granted 232,611 95.17 Awards vested (a) (195,088) 52.79 Awards forfeited (33,263) 63.53 Non-vested awards outstanding, February 3, 2018 748,894 66.99